STOCK TITAN

 Last 12 Months

-Days to cover for Invesco DB Base Metals (DBB) currently stands at 1.4 days, up 38% from the previous period.
+Days to cover for Invesco DB Base Metals Fund (DBB) currently stands at 1.0 days.
 This low days-to-cover ratio indicates high liquidity, allowing short sellers to quickly exit positions if needed.
-The days to cover has increased 38% over the past year, indicating either rising short interest or declining trading volume.
 The ratio has shown significant volatility over the period, ranging from 1.0 to 3.2 days.

 DBB Company Profile & Sector Positioning